Mistakes That I Believe Volvo Is Making

 We think the XC40 steering wheel has a better, more solid, serious look and Volvo should start using that style steering wheel in all of its vehicles.
 However that steering wheel appears to have a seam running through the middle that does not speak quality and Volvo would need to fix this before using in its entire lineup.
 We also think the current steering wheel in the V/S/XC 60 and 90 looks much better with the split spoke at the bottom like the R-Design.
 This would be a quick easy improvement with something Volvo already has.

 3. As long time Volvo customers we always liked the interiors because they were luxury but had a solid, utilitarian look and feel.
 We feel the new Volvo interiors are starting to become a little too funky and are losing that.
 The two piece rim steering wheel feels cheap and uncomfortable.
-The dash vents with silver knobs are a turn off and should look like rear pillar vents.
+The dash vents in V90 and S90 are a turn off and should have more standard look.
 The shift boot was nicer in previous models.
 The font where it says warning on the visor has a not Volvo cheap look.
 We would prefer manual controls like a Range Rover.
 Then most new Volvo interiors we see have no traditional dark wood grain.
 We feel the panoramic roof should be an option and would prefer to not have it.
 As long time Volvo owners we feel slightly alienated by the latest interiors.

-4. I feel that having vehicles made in China or a Chinese brand printed on the windows will turn off US buyers that will go with competitors instead.
-This was one of the first things I noticed after sitting in some new Volvos and I believe this is not what US buyers want to see in a luxury vehicle brand like Volvo.
+4. I feel having Chinese brand windows with China printed on the windows of some vehicles turns off some US buyers that will go with competitors instead.
+This was one of the first things I noticed after sitting in some new Volvos and I believe this is not what US buyers want to see in a luxury brand like Volvo.
 The only Volvos that should be made in China would be the 40 series.

 Volvo Needs Better Marketing